simdipo/Darey.io_devops/LAMP_Stack_Project3/lampstack.md

 ![Exit SQL](LAMPSTACK_IMAGES/mkdirprojectlamp.png)

-Next, assign ownership of the directory with the UsER environment variable, which will reference your current system user:
+Next, assign ownership of the directory with the user environment variable, which will reference your current system user:

 `sudo chown -R $USER:$USER /var/www/projectlamp`